About ACOG

 Is ACOG Federal, State, or Local?

 ACOG, as the designated regional planning agency for Central Oklahoma, was created for and by local governments.
 With local elected official guidance and consent, it also administers and manages the state and federal grant programs for which it receives funds.
-Through various grand funding mechanisms, membership dues, and service fees, ACOG administers four major service areas: Transportation Planning Services (Metropolitan Planning Organization – MPO), 911 & Public Safety, Community & Economic Development, and Water Resources.
+Through various grant funding mechanisms, membership dues, and service fees, ACOG administers four major service areas: Transportation Planning Services (Metropolitan Planning Organization – MPO), 911 & Public Safety, Community & Economic Development, and Water Resources.

 ACOG both complements and supplements local government activities but is not, in itself, a governmental unit.
 It does not possess the power of enforcement or taxation.